phcanalytics/RmarkdownCommenting/README.md

 * LaTeX focus
 * Let's you click a point *in the code* and add a comment.
 Not as nice as Colab's solution.
+* SyncTeX behaviour: clicking somewhere on the result PDF brings you to the corresponding position in the code, and *vice versa*

 ![image](https://user-images.githubusercontent.com/2760096/43199412-212f3a8e-9012-11e8-846d-83970045a699.png)